 5. Respect Our Staff.
 Our forum staff give up their spare time to run this site for you voluntarily.
 Respect and listen to what they say.
 Do not publicly dispute this.
 If for any reason you feel any of our staff have made a poor judgment then please email us firstname.lastname@example.org to register a complaint and we'll examine it.
-Do not give our hard working and often very stressed out staff a hard-time - we will not appreciate this and it'll reflect on you EXTREMELY poorly!

 - Falling Out With Members

 - If you have an issue with another member, we recommend taking some time away from the situation to calm yourself, and then try to deal with it privately via Private Messages.
 A lot of arguments stem from miscommunication and misunderstanding, so try to understand the other person’s point of view.
-If this doesn’t help to fix the situation, you may contact a Head Moderator or Admin to help resolve the situation.
+If this doesn’t help to fix the situation, you may contact an Admin to help resolve the situation.
 We do not tolerate people arguing or bullying each other publicly, whether that be in the forums or the public chatroom.

 - Rule Breaking Punishments

 - If rules are broken, the following actions may be taken: